HackYourFuture-CPH/hyf-serverless-course/week2/lesson-plan.md

 1. Perform the above steps on your own website.
 Don't touch any react code yet, but just upload the contents.
 2. Navigate into the UI and find your bucket.
 What is the url, and what is the bucket policy?
-3. Make a change to your website and reflect the changes to your bucket.
+3. Make a change to your website and reflect the changes to your bucket with the `sync` command.
 4. Find someone inclass and make them visit and verify your website works.
 5. Once they have verified the website, ask them to delete the bucket through the CLI.
 6. Write a few reasons down on why cloud storage is serverless (either alone of with a friend).